 Railway recognises its responsibilities in respect of ensuring that its policies and procedures benefit not only its members but also the local community and will ensure that it engages with local partners and organisations.

-The Executive Management Committee is responsible for the implementation and effectiveness of the Policy, but the success of the Policy depends on the commitment of all the members and employees.
+The Executive Committee is responsible for the implementation and effectiveness of the Policy, but the success of the Policy depends on the commitment of all the members and employees.

-The Executive Management Committee is also responsible for establishing equality indicators and for devising and implementing positive action plans where appropriate.
+The Executive Committee is also responsible for establishing equality indicators and for devising and implementing positive action plans where appropriate.

 The purpose of this Policy is to set out our commitment to and further the work with regard to equality, diversity and inclusion.
 It also outlines our targets setting out the mechanism for implementing monitoring and coordinating progress towards the achievement of our policy objectives.